Still, there is a list of less expensive countries in Europe that are very interesting to visit.

 European Backpacker Index includes 56 cities, but it doesn’t include my hometown Minsk, capital of Belarus.
 So, I changed that and calculated the price of 1 day in Minsk according to the Backpacker Index.
 Find out further, what place it has here.

 Below, you can see, how the index is calculated and what expenses are taken into account:

 - One night in the cheapest bunk at the least expensive hostel with a good location and good reviews (price checked on Booking.com.
-Get a 15 Euros return on booking if you use this link).
+Get a 15 Euros return on your first booking).

 - Two public transportation rides per day

 - One paid/famous attraction per day (You can find lots of free things to do in every city, the index includes the average cost of a major attraction in each city for each day.)

 - Three “budget” meals per day (The minimum meal price + 20% to make it more realistic for a longer trip).

 - Three cheap, local beers (or wine) each day as an “entertainment fund.”
 Non-drinkers might have dessert and coffee or attend a local music performance instead, so this is a general benchmark that should be proportional for each city.